minyandafna/minyandafna.github.io/_includes/holidays5779.md

 ### Participating

 There are many opportunities for participation in High Holiday services.
 Aside from Torah readers and daveners (service leaders), we are also looking for people who are interested in teaching during a drash or volunteering.
-Please email highholidays@minyandafna.org if you are interested.
+Please email <a href="mailto:highholidays@minyandafna.org">highholidays@minyandafna.org</a> if you are interested.

 ### Hospitality

-If you would like to attend a Rosh Hashana lunch (following services), please email highholidays@minyandafna.org, and we will set you up with a member of the community.
+If you would like to attend a Rosh Hashana lunch (following services), please email <a href="mailto:highholidays@minyandafna.org">highholidays@minyandafna.org</a>, and we will set you up with a member of the community.

 ### Questions

-Email highholidays@minyandafna.org with any other questions.
+Email <a href="mailto:highholidays@minyandafna.org">highholidays@minyandafna.org</a> with any other questions.
 Shana Tova!